silkylogs/trap3/README.md

 # trap3
-A transpiling applicaton for converting cambridge pseudocode to python
+A transpiling applicaton for converting Cambridge Ordinary (O-level) standard pseudocode to python

 ## Installation instructions